The canonical dimension of modules for Iwasawa algebras: Introduction

 In fact, the canonical dimension directly measures ``growth'' in admissible representations.
 When $V$ is an admissible representation and $M$ is the dual $kH$-module, Emerton and \Paskunas have proved a formula for the asymptotic behaviour of the dimensions $\dim_k V^K$ of invariant subspaces along a chain of compact open subgroups $K$, \jcite{emertonpaskunas2020density}, which crucially involves $\Cdim(M)$.
 The canonical dimension also appears, although not by name, in conjectures on completed (co)homology \jcite{calegari2012completed} and in the work of Gee and Newton, \jcite{gee2020patching}.\\

 More recently, and partially motivated by the works mentioned above, the canonical dimension has been studied by Breuil, Herzig, Hu, Morra, Schraen, and Wang.
 Their primary interest has been in representations associated with the mod $p$ cohomology of Shimura varieties, which are believed to realise a mod $p$ (local) Langlands correspondence.
-In \jcite{breuil2023gkdimension} and \jcite{hu2022modpcohomology}, the canonical dimensions associated to such representations of $GL_2(F)$, for $F$ an (unramified) finite extension of the $p$-adic numbers $\mathbb{Q}_p$ are determined, and found to be equal to the degree of the field extension $|F:\mathbb{Q}_p|$.
+In \jcite{breuil2023gkdimension} and \jcite{hu2022modpcohomology}, the canonical dimensions associated to such representations of $GL_2(F)$, for $F$ an unramified finite extension of the $p$-adic numbers $\mathbb{Q}_p$ are determined, and found to be equal to the degree of the field extension $[F:\mathbb{Q}_p]$.
 In \jcite{breuilXconjectures}, the authors make numerous conjectures towards a mod $p$ Langlands correspondence, and prove many of their conjectures due to the results of \jcite{breuil2023gkdimension} and \jcite{hu2022modpcohomology}.
 We will take a complementary perspective to that of the above authors: rather than computing the canonical dimension for certain representations, we fix a group and investigate, for a given integer, whether a representation exists with canonical dimension equal to that value. \\

-In this article we let $F$ be any finite field extension of $\mathbb{Q}_p$, and consider the Iwasawa algebras of compact $p$-adic Lie groups such as $G=SL_n(\mathcal{O}_F)$, as well as the others corresponding to root systems of type $B,C,D,E,F,G$, which can be thought of as ``almost simple''.
-Our central result is that when $F \neq \mathbb{Q}_p$, the Iwasawa algebra has no modules of canonical dimension one, Theorem \ref{Main result canonical dimension one thm}.\\
+In this article we let $F$ be any finite field extension of $\mathbb{Q}_p$, and consider the Iwasawa algebras of compact $p$-adic Lie groups such as $G=SL_n(\mathcal{O}_F)$, and those corresponding to other semisimple types.
+Our central result is that when $F \neq \mathbb{Q}_p$, the Iwasawa algebra has no modules of canonical dimension one, \Cref{Main result canonical dimension one thm}.\\

 From this, we deduce corollaries in two different directions.
-A restriction on the canonical dimension of modules over a noncommutative ring gives an upper bound on the Krull(-Gabriel-Rentschler) dimension of the ring, Proposition \ref{associated graded Krull dimension prop}.
-Therefore Theorem \ref{Main result canonical dimension one thm} implies a non-trivial upper bound on the Krull dimension of $kG$, Corollary \ref{Main result Krull dimension bound cor}.
+A restriction on the canonical dimension of modules over a noncommutative ring gives an upper bound on the Krull(-Gabriel-Rentschler) dimension of the ring, \Cref{canonical dimension module range bound prop}.
+Therefore \Cref{Main result canonical dimension one thm} implies a non-trivial upper bound on the Krull dimension of $kG$, \Cref{Main result Krull dimension bound cor}.
 This generalises a result of Ardakov, and verifies that a conjecture of Ardakov and Brown holds for the group $SL_2(\mathcal{O}_F)$, when $F$ is a quadratic extension of the $p$-adic numbers.\\